josevnz/python-build-cli-planner-app/README.md

+# This a fork of the PluralSight project

+* It has my solution to the coding project.
+* Will never be merged to the original branch

 # python-build-cli-planner-app

 In this project you will implement a simple reminder app with a command line interface (CLI).
 While doing so, you will learn how to use inheritance and abstract base classes to make your code modular and to ensure a contract between your classes.